Nanning Metro: Lines in operation

-Future Expansion
+Future expansion

+Line 6 Phase 1 started construction on December 26, 2023.
+Line 6 Phase 1 is an east-west crosstown line that is 27.9 km long with 21 stations, and will open in 2028.

 It is planned that there will be four vertical and four horizontal lines totaling 252 km of subway.
 The system is projected to carry over 5 million passengers per day.

-Line 4 will be extended from Lengtangcun to Longgang, adding 3 stations.